The Chameleon Qualities of Salton Sea | Fireclay Tile

 Tile Shown: Picket in Salton Sea // Design: Dawn Cook Design // Image: Suzuran Photography // Installer: Woodworks Design

 Ready to see how Salton Sea looks in your space?
-Find out if it shows up more green, blue, or grey by bringing home up to five free samples.
+Find out if it shows up more green, blue, or grey by bringing home color samples samples.
 Want to create a spa-like Salton Sea installation, but aren’t sure where to start?
 Fill out our simple form to receive free individualized design assistance, including sampling, renderings, and cost estimates.
 Your dream of a peaceful retreat will become reality in no time.